THE HITCHIN 10km

 Frequently asked questions

-If you have a question that you would like an answer for then please contact us at firstname.lastname@example.org and we will get back to you ASAP.
+If you have a question that you would like an answer for then please contact us at email@example.com and we will get back to you ASAP.
 As you may appreciate, a million things can be asked so it would be easier for you to ask us directly!
 We hope that we have covered many things on here already.
 Other things that may crop up.
 No running with dogs.
 No headphones at all as not all roads are fully closed and your safety to hear your surroundings is more important.
 We will have a waiting list if the race sells out.
 You can transfer places no less than one week before race day.
-Race day entries may happen but no guarantee of a t-shirt or medal.
+Race day entries will not be allowed.
 No running with buggies.
 No wheelchairs (we apologise; the course is not reasonably practicable).
 Cut off time is 2 hours after the start of the race.
 It is strongly suggested that you do some training prior to the event!

 Other events by Burnt Hare Events